9.1. Classes And Objects

 Class Responsibilities

 Ward Cunningham introduced CRC cards (class-responsibility-collaboration) in the early days of industrial object-oriented software development.
 (See Fowler, 2004, pp. 62-63.)
 CRC cards consist of index cards on which the developers write the name of a class, its responsibilities, and the names of other classes with which it collaborates.
 Moving the cards around while discussing various ways a program can use a class helps the developers determine where (in which class) to place attributes and operations.
-When developers place an attribute or operation in a class, they are saying in effect that the class is responsible for maintaining the data or providing the operation or service.
-Thinking in terms of "responsibilities" becomes increasingly helpful as the number of classes in a program and their interconnections grow.
+By placing an attribute or operation in a class, developers make the class responsible for maintaining the data or providing the operation or service.
+Thinking about program organization in terms of "responsibilities" becomes increasingly helpful as the number of classes in a program and their interconnections grow.

 Feature Visibility